openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 ## Thing Configuration

-The "command" Thing requires the command to execute on the shell.
+The "command" thing requires the command to execute on the shell.
 Optionally one can specify:

 - `transform` - A transformation to apply on the execution result,
 - `interval` - An interval, in seconds, the command will be repeatedly executed,